Thursday, 7 March 2019

 Foel Gron (SH 583 621)

-The name of the hill is Foel Gron and it is adjoined to the Glyderau group of hills, which are situated in the north-western part of North Wales (Region A, Sub-Region A1), and it is encircled by minor roads with the A4244 road to the north-west and the A4086 road and Llyn Padarn to the south-west, and has the villages of Deiniolen towards the north and Llanberis towards the south.
+The name the hill is listed by is Foel Gron and it is adjoined to the Glyder Fawr group of hills, which are situated in the north-western part of North Wales (Region A, Sub-Region A1), and it positioned encircled by minor roads with the A4244 road to the north-west and the A4086 road and Llyn Padarn to the south-west, and has the villages of Deiniolen towards the north and Llanberis towards the south.

-When the original Welsh 300m P30 list was published on Geoff Crowder’s v-g.me website this hill was listed with a 353m summit height, based on the spot height that appears on the Ordnance Survey 1:25,000 Explorer map which is positioned at SH 58390 62231 on the eastern side of a stone wall that crosses the upper part of this hill.
+When the original Welsh 300m P30 list was published on Geoff Crowder’s v-g.me website this hill was listed with a 353m summit height, based on the spot height positioned at SH 58390 62231 that appears on the Ordnance Survey 1:25,000 Explorer map on the eastern side of a stone wall that crosses the upper part of this hill.

 Extract from the Ordnance Survey Interactive Coverage Map hosted on the Geograph website with the cursor indicating the position of the relocated summit

-Three positions on the summit area of this hill were surveyed with the Trimble GeoXH 6000, resulting in:
+Three positions on the summit area of this hill were surveyed with the Trimble GeoXH 6000.
+These are given below with the corresponding latest LIDAR analysis:

 The summit height produced by the Trimble GeoXH 6000 is 351.6m and is positioned at SH 58359 62170 and its position in relation to that previously given comes within the parameters of the Summit Relocations used within this page heading, these parameters are:

-The summit height produced by the Trimble GeoXH 6000 survey is 351.6m and is positioned at SH 58359 62170, this position is not given a spot height on contemporary Ordnance Survey maps and is approximately 65 metres south south-westward from where the 353m spot height appears on the Ordnance Survey 1:25,000 Explorer map.
+Therefore, the summit height produced by the Trimble GeoXH 6000 survey is 351.6m and is positioned at SH 58359 62170, this position is not given a spot height on the contemporary Ordnance Survey 1:50,000 Landranger and 1:25,000 Explorer map, and is approximately 65 metres south south-westward from where the previously listed summit is positioned and where the 353m spot height appears on the Ordnance Survey 1:25,000 Explorer map.

 The full details for the hill are: